yurayarosh/select-custom/README.md

 `openOnHover` - if `true` - allows open on hover.

 `closeOnMouseleave` - if `true` - allows close on mouseleave.

+`wrapDataAttributes` - if `true` - data attributes from native `select` element will be added to custom wrap.

 Supports standart attributs `multiple`, `disabled`, `disabled` for `option`.